MadMockers/BareBonesOS/README.txt

 my_interrupt_handler:
     SET PUSH, B             ; preserve B
-    AND B, 0xFF00           ; mask first octet of B IFE B, 0x4700           ; check if it is reserved by BBOS SET PC, [bbos_struct+BBOS_INT_HANDLER]  ; invoke BBOS interrupt handler
+    SET B, A                ; Use B as scratch pad for masking A AND B, 0xFF00           ; mask first octet of B IFE B, 0x4700           ; check if it is reserved by BBOS SET PC, [bbos_struct+BBOS_INT_HANDLER]  ; invoke BBOS interrupt handler